 - Do I have to meet with anyone first?

 - Can I finish the minor by the time I want to graduate?

 - Are the courses hard?

-- Just fill out a form with Amanda Timcik in 114 Lane Hall.
+- Just fill out a form with Doris Shelor in Lane Hall 114.
 She's there during business hours.

 - Most of the courses are offered each semester, and all of them are offered each year.
 In cases where that doesn't happen, we allow substitutions to the checksheet.
 Just email or talk with the minor coordinator Emily Satterwhite about that.

 - To see what courses are offered next semester, check out the Upcoming Courses page, updated each semester right before advising/early registration time.